Vadiksimf/sql_psql_quickly/tables.md

   ('Shanghai', 'China', 22125000, 5423);

 # SELECT data
+SELECT *
-SELECT * FROM cities LIMIT 10;
+FROM cities LIMIT 10;

-SELECT name, country FROM cities;
+SELECT name, country
+FROM cities;

 SELECT name, population / area AS population_density FROM cities;

-SELECT name, price FROM phones WHERE units_sold > 5000;
+SELECT name, price FROM phones
+WHERE units_sold > 5000;

+SELECT name, manufacturer
+FROM phones
-SELECT name, manufacturer FROM phones WHERE name = 'Apple';
+WHERE name = 'Apple';

+SELECT name, manufacturer
+FROM phones
-SELECT name, manufacturer FROM phones WHERE name IN ('Apple', 'Nokia');
+WHERE name IN ('Apple', 'Nokia');

+SELECT *
+FROM cities
-SELECT * FROM cities WHERE NOT IN (822, 8230) AND name = 'Tokyo';
+WHERE NOT IN (822, 8230) AND name = 'Tokyo';

+SELECT name, manufacturer
+ROM phones
-SELECT name, manufacturer FROM phones WHERE name = 'Apple' OR name = 'Nokia';
+WHERE name = 'Apple' OR name = 'Nokia';

 SELECT
   name,